-ICS 425 Client/Server Architectures 4
+ICS 425, Client/Server Architectures, 4 credits

-This course is a study of scaling client/server applications enterprisewide.
+This course is a study of scaling client/server applications enterprise-wide.
 The course examines why ordinary client/server tools do not scale enterprise wide, and examines the extensions necessary in DB linkage, OS extensions, and networking connections necessary for scaling.
 The MVC II (Model-View-Controller) design pattern and other useful design patterns will be used to explain typical architectural approaches.

-Prerequisite(s): ICS 225 Web Design and Implementation OR
+Prerequisite: ICS 141 Programming with Objects, ICS 225 Web Design and Implementation, MATH 215 Discrete Mathematics